haiyun-he/haiyun-he.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am currently a postdoc at Cornell University, working with [Prof. Ziv Goldfeld](https://people.ece.cornell.edu/zivg/) from [ECE](https://www.ece.cornell.edu/ece) and [Prof. Christina Lee Yu](https://cleeyu.orie.cornell.edu) from [ORIE](https://www.orie.cornell.edu/orie).
-I am honored to be funded by the [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) postdoctoral fellowship.
-Before joining Cornell, I obtained my PhD degree in Electrical and Computer Engineering from [National University of Singapore](https://www.nus.edu.sg) in Sep.
+I am currently an Assistant Professor in the Internet of Things (IoT) Thrust at <a href="https://www.hkust-gz.edu.cn">The Hong Kong University of Science and Technology (Guangzhou)</a>.
+Before joining HKUST(GZ), I was a postdoc in the <a href="https://cam.cornell.edu">Center for Applied Mathematics at Cornell University</a>, working with [Prof. Ziv Goldfeld](https://people.ece.cornell.edu/zivg/) from [ECE](https://www.ece.cornell.edu/ece) and [Prof. Christina Lee Yu](https://cleeyu.orie.cornell.edu) from [ORIE](https://www.orie.cornell.edu/orie).
+I was honored to be funded by the [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) postdoctoral fellowship.
+I obtained my PhD degree in Electrical and Computer Engineering from [National University of Singapore](https://www.nus.edu.sg) in Sep.
 2022, advised by [Prof. Vincent Y. F. Tan](https://vyftan.github.io/index.html).

 My recent research interests lie in the intersection of **information theory** and **machine learning**, including but not limited to:
 - Machine learning and statistical learning theory